pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

     <button type="submit" class="btn btn-primary">Submit</button>
 }
 ```

-In the example above, the `ValidationSummary` helper is used within an HTML form.
-The first parameter (`true`) specifies that only model-level errors should be included in the summary.
-The second parameter (`""`) represents the title of the summary (which is left empty in this case).
-The third parameter (`new { @class = "text-danger" }`) sets the CSS class for styling the summary element.

 By default, the `ValidationSummary` helper displays both model-level and field-level errors.
 However, you can customize its behavior by modifying the parameters passed to the helper method.